mchevestrier/eslint-plugin-wyrm/packages/eslint-plugin-wyrm/docs/rules/no-useless-logical-fallback.md

-# Forbid useless default values for nullish coalescing expressions (`wyrm/no-useless-logical-fallback`)
+# Forbid useless fallback values for logical expressions (`wyrm/no-useless-logical-fallback`)

 💼 This rule is enabled in the following configs: ✅ `recommendedTypeChecked`, ☑️ `strictTypeChecked`.